 What is Substance Abuse?

 According to the National Institute on Drug Abuse (NIH), drugs excite the parts of the brain that make you feel good.
 But after you take a drug for a while, the feel-good parts of your brain get used to it.
 Then you need to take more of the drug to get the same good feeling.
-Soon, your brain and body must have the drug just to feel normal.
+Soon, your brain and body must have the drug to feel normal.
 You feel sick, awful, anxious, and irritable without the drug.
-You no longer have the good feelings that you had when you first used the drug.
-This is true if you use illegal drugs or if you misuse prescription drugs.
-Misuse includes taking a drug differently than how your doctor tells you to (taking more or crushing pills to “shoot up” or snort), taking someone else’s prescription, or taking it just to get “high.”
+You no longer have the good feelings you had when you first used the drug.
+This is true if you use illegal drugs or misuse prescription drugs.
+Misuse includes taking a drug differently than how your doctor tells you to (taking more or crushing pills to “shoot up” or snort), taking someone else’s prescription, or taking it to get “high.”

 Becoming Addicted to Drugs or Alcohol